 The Aga Khan Trust for Culture (AKTC) began collaborating with Think City, an urban development agency supported by the Government of Malaysia, in 2013.
 The two agencies prepared a Strategic Master Plan and undertook action area planning in the town’s key public areas.
 The public-private George Town Conservation and Development Company was established in 2015.
-AKTC has subsequently contributed to numerous high-profile projects within the heritage site, with the current agreement renewed until December 2023.
+AKTC has subsequently contributed to numerous high-profile projects within the heritage site.

 The George Town project is entirely financed with state and municipal funds and in-kind contributions from Think City.
 The funding covers also AKTC’s provision of advisory and technical services.